PAWSLabUniversityOfPittsburgh/QuizJetAuthoring/README.md

 (5)Save all the configuration.
 Run it locally in eclipse to test the project.

 (6)Export it as an War file and deploy it on tomcat.

+How to develop the project?

+(1) The UI is implemented using React framework.
+The files are in React Component.

+Here are some useful commands using React.

+sudo npm install webpack-dev-server -g

+npm install --save-dev jsx-loader

+npm install --save react react-dom

+npm install brace

+sudo npm install react-ace

+webpack-dev-server --host 0.0.0.0 --port 8090